zaucy/rules_rust/docs/index.md

 ## Supported platforms

-We aim to support Linux, macOS, and Windows.
+We aim to support Linux and macOS.

-Windows support is less complete than the other two platforms, but most things work, and we welcome contributions to help improve its support.
+We do not have sufficient maintainer expertise to support Windows.
+Most things probably work, but we have had to disable many tests in CI because we lack the expertise to fix them.
+We welcome contributions to help improve its support.

 Windows support for some features requires `--enable_runfiles` to be passed to Bazel, we recommend putting it in your bazelrc.
 See [Using Bazel on Windows](https://bazel.build/configure/windows) for more Windows-specific recommendations.